-Actuarial Assumptions - The total pension liability in the June 30, 2021 actuarial valuation was determined using the following key actuarial assumptions and other inputs, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the June 30, 2022 actuarial valuation was determined using the following key actuarial assumptions and other inputs, applied to all periods included in the measurement:

 Rate of Inflation 2.60 percent per annum (effective June 30, 2017) Salary Increases 3.25 percent to 16.25 percent average, including (effective June 30, 2017) inflation.
 Rates vary by membership group.
-Investment rate of return 7.00 percent per annum, compounded annually, (effective June 30, 2017) net of investment expense, including inflation Wage growth 3.25 percent per annum, based on 2.60 percent (effective June 30, 2017) inflation and 0.65 percent real wage inflation
+Investment rate of return 7.00 percent, compounded annually, net of (effective June 30, 2017) investment expense, including inflation Wage growth 3.25 percent per annum, based on 2.60 percent (effective June 30, 2017) inflation and 0.65 percent real wage inflation

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an economic assumption study dated March 24, 2017 and a demographic assumption study dated June 28, 2018.

-Mortality rates used in the 2021 valuation were based on the RP-2014 Employee and Healthy Annuitant Tables with MP-2017 generational adjustments.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of a quadrennial experience study covering the period of July 1, 2017 through June 30, 2021.
+Mortality rates used in the 2022 valuation were based on the PubG-2010 mortality tables with future mortality improvements modeled using Scale MP-2021.